-If you have 10 days to spare and you want nothing more but to immerse yourself in some of America’s best national parks, this itinerary will take you on a journey through 6 different national parks and 3 iconic landmarks, each more stunning than the last.
+If you have 10 days to spare (after exploring all that Las Vegas has to offer first, of course) and you want nothing more but to immerse yourself in some of America’s best national parks, this itinerary will take you on a journey through 6 different national parks and 3 iconic landmarks, each more stunning than the last.

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!

 The Ultimate 10-Day National Park Itinerary From Las Vegas

 There are so many great national parks near Las Vegas worth visiting.
 The biggest struggle is deciding which one to visit first!
 The second biggest struggle?
 Planning out how many days to spend at each park!

 This 10-day American Southwest road trip combines a total of nine national parks and landmarks that span 3 states–Nevada, Arizona, and Utah.
 There’s a lot to see, but we’re going to try and help you see it all!